 Best Paper Award at Oxford Centre for Business Taxation Doctoral Conference (2018)

 Abstract: This paper assesses the effects of capital gains taxes on investment by exploiting a unique institutional setting in Korea, where the capital gains tax rates vary by firm size.
 I use a difference-in-differences design that compares the outcomes of firms whose tax rates were reduced, due to an unanticipated reform in 2014, to the outcomes of unaffected firms.
 I find that firms whose capital gains tax rates dropped from 24 percent to 10 percent experienced an average increase in market value of 16 percent compared to unaffected firms.
-I estimate that these firms increased investment by 51 percent, with the implied elasticity of 2.8 with respect to the net of tax rate, and increased newly issued equity by 4 cents per dollar of lagged revenue.
+I estimate that these firms increased investment by 50 log points, with the implied elasticity of 2.8 with respect to the net of tax rate, and increased newly issued equity by 4 cents per dollar of lagged revenue.
 The effects of the tax cut were larger for firms that appeared more cash-constrained, suggesting that these firms faced a higher marginal cost of investment, and for firms that appeared to have more agency conflicts.
 Taken together, the findings are consistent with a class of the ``traditional-view'' models predicting that lower capital gains taxes spur equity-financed investment by increasing the marginal returns on investment.

 Political Connections and Resource Allocation in Private Markets: A Social Network Channel (with David Schoenherr)